-While witnesses are not under any legal obligation to speak with you, they can be a rich source of relevant information.
+While witnesses are under no legal obligation to speak with you, they can be a rich source of helpful information.
 If a witness agrees to speak with you, provide them with paper and a pen.
 Ask the witness to write down what they saw and heard.
 Once they finish writing down their impressions and observations, ask them to sign and date each page.

 Your car insurance policy is a binding legal contract between you (the insured) and your insurance company (the insurer).
 The policy obligates your insurance company to provide coverage for you up to the limits of your insurance policy, including legal representation if the other driver files a lawsuit.

 In return, you are obligated to cooperate with your insurance company in the investigation of the accident.
-This includes promptly reporting the accident to your insurance company, even if you believe you were not the driver who caused the accident.
+This includes promptly reporting the accident to your insurance company, even if you believe you were not at fault in the accident.

 You can find these contractual obligations in the “Notice of Occurrence” and “Cooperation Clause” of your policy.
 While each insurance company’s policies are different in form and substance, they all basically contain the same information.

-Do I have to report the accident to my insurance company even if the accident wasn’t my fault?
+Do I have to report the accident to my insurance company even if it wasn’t my fault?

 Yes.
-If you don’t report the accident, you are in violation of the terms of your insurance policy.
-Moreover, from a practical standpoint, by failing to give notice to your insurance company, you afford the other driver or their attorney an advantage.
+If you don’t report the accident, you are likely in violation of the terms of your policy.
+Moreover, from a practical standpoint, by failing to give notice to your insurance company, you give the other driver and their attorney an advantage.